Updated: May 29, 2021

 Ensure participants are engaging with the coaching process.

 Groups of 4 (4 is optimum because you need variety in the coaching/questioning process and time for people to listen and contribute).
-Important note: a coaching cafe can be run anywhere and, therefore, you don't need tables.
+Remember, a coaching cafe can be run anywhere and, therefore, you don't need tables.

 Timing: total run time 60-70 minutes